Tarek-Ma/Investigating-with-ELK-TryHackMe-Room-ItsyBitsy/README.md

 ### **Task 2**:
 **What is the IP associated with the suspected user in the logs?**

 In the left-hand pannel, we can see the field `source_ip` which shows 2 values.
-By adding the second one as a filter, we find 2 results, i then searched the `destination_ip`(104.23.99.190)  with VirusTotal and confirmed that the second IP tried to connect to a malicious IP.
+By adding the second one as a filter, we find 2 results, i then searched the `destination_ip`(104.23.99.190)  with VirusTotal and confirmed that the second IP connected to a malicious IP.

 ![](https://i.postimg.cc/44hv3m92/elk2.png)